 dtd except defining definition in an external file.
 External DTD can be use

 with more than one XML document.

 Rules are given below-

-declaration must be written in between the XML declaration and the root
+1.The document type declaration must be written in between the XML declaration and the root element.

 Difference between DTD and XML Schema-

 - DTD can have only two types of data, the CDATA and the PCDATA.
 But in a schema you can use all the primitive data type that you use in the programming language and you have the flexibility of defining your own custom data types.

 - Another difference between DTD and XML Schema, is namespace awareness, XML Schema has, while DTD is not.